Special offer

 Dear [Employee Name],

 We are happy to welcome you back to the team!
-We’ve missed working with you and are excited to have you back on board.
+We’ve missed working with you and are excited to have you back on the team.
+This letter is written with a welcoming tone to ensure you feel supported and valued as you return.

 I recognize that this is a period of transition and am eager to support you in any way I can.
-Please don’t hesitate to ask any questions or address any concerns you may have as you get comfortable again this week.
+This week, focus on gradually resuming your regular tasks rather than completing everything at once.
+Your supervisor is available to assist you with any questions or concerns as you get comfortable again this week.

 Best,